-Year 13 History will include thorough evaluation of the fall of the Bastille, which heralded the beginning of the French Revolution, the origins of World War I and the intriguing relationships forged between early missionaries and Māori in the early contact period.
+Year 13 History will include thorough evaluation of the fall of the Bastille, which heralded the beginning of the French Revolution, the origins of World War I and the New Zealand Wars of 1840-72.

 Number Title Internal/ External Credits AS 91434 Research an historical event or place of significance to New Zealanders, using primary and secondary sources.
-I 5 AS 91436 Analyse evidence relating to an historical event of significance to New Zealanders. Е 4 AS 91437 Analyse different perspectives of a contested event of significance to New Zealanders.
+1 5 AS 91436 Analyse evidence relating to an historical event of significance to New Zealanders. Е 4 AS 91437 Analyse different perspectives of a contested event of significance to New Zealanders.
 I 5 AS 91438 Analyse the causes and consequences of a significant historical event. Е 6

-Entry requirements: Level 2 English.
+Entry requirements: Level 2 English, Level 2 History preferred.